 Given the objectives of the study, most scenarios are likely to be set in terms of the EC configurations, from which the available water for use will be determined, based on the EWRs for the specified ECs.
-It is also possible that some scenarios could be development-focused, in which case the water requirements for development will be met, and the resultant ECs will be determined.
+In some cases, scenarios could be development-focused, in which case the water requirements for development will be met, and the resultant ECs will be determined (Figure 4.2).